CamyH/adv-swe-coursework/README.md

 <h3>Single-Machine Setup (Testing/Local Use)</h2>

-1. #### Run the Server (Demo Class):
+1. #### Run the Server:
-    Execute Demo.java first to start the server.
+    Launch CoffeeShop.jar first to start the server.

-2. #### Run the Client (ClientApp Class):
+2. #### Run the Client:
-    Launch ClientApp.java to connect the client interface to the local server.
+    Launch ClientApp.jar to connect the client interface to the local server.

 <h3>Multi-Machine Setup (Live Environment)</h2>

 1. #### On the Server Machine:
-    Run Demo.java—this will act as the central order-processing system.
+    Launch CoffeeShop.jar - this will act as the central order-processing system.

 2. #### On Client Machines:
-     Run ClientApp.java on each device; they will automatically detect and connect to the server over the network.
+     Launch ClientApp.jar on each device; they will automatically detect and connect to the server over the network.

 <h3> Notes </h3>